Trump says that he's asked 'about 7' countries to join coalition to police Iran's Strait of Hormuz

 More missile and drone attacks are reported

-Gulf Arab states including Saudi Arabia, Kuwait and Bahrain reported new missile or drone attacks a day after Iran called for the evacuation of three major ports in the United Arab Emirates — the first time it has threatened a neighboring country’s non-U.S. assets.
+Gulf Arab states, including the United Arab Emirates, Saudi Arabia, Kuwait and Bahrain, reported new missile or drone attacks a day after Iran called for the evacuation of three major ports in the United Arab Emirates — the first time it has threatened a neighboring country’s non-U.S. assets.

+Dubai temporarily suspended flights at its international airport — the world's busiest — after a drone hit a fuel tank and caused a fire.
+Civil defense crews contained the blaze and no injuries were reported, authorities said.

-Tehran has accused the U.S. of launching Friday's strikes on Kharg Island, home to Iran’s primary oil terminal, from the UAE, without providing evidence.
+Tehran has claimed that Friday's U.S. strikes on Kharg Island, home to Iran’s primary oil terminal, were launched from the UAE, without providing evidence.
 It has threatened to attack U.S.-linked “oil, economic and energy infrastructures” if its oil infrastructure is hit.

 U.S. Central Command said it had no response to Iran’s claim, and Anwar Gargash, a diplomatic adviser to the UAE president, rejected it.
 Gulf countries that host U.S. bases have denied allowing their land or airspace to be used for military operations against Iran.